ecasetycea/library-app/README.md

 and no server-side processing.
 - File parsing to restore your library in another machine.

+## Mishaps(?):
+- For some reason github cannot deploy the latest change making the save button invisible.
+Will fix it when I have more time available.

 ## Screenshots
 ![the library app on a large window](library-app-1.png)
 ![the library app on a small window](library-app-2.png)